ucd-robotics/AR.Drone.2.0/ardrone_autonomy/README.md

         $ roscd ardrone_autonomy
         ```

+**NOTE (For advanced users):** Instead of the `master` branch you can use the `dev-unstable` branch for the latest _unstable_ code which may contain bug fixes or new features.
+This is the branch that all developments happen on.
+Please use this branch to submit pull requests.

 * Compile the AR-Drone SDK: The driver contains a slightly patched version of AR-Drone 2.0 SDK which is located in `ARDroneLib` directory.
 To compile it, execute the `./build_sdk.sh`.
 Any system-wide dependency will be managed by the SDK's build script.
 You may be asked to install some packages during the installation procedure (e.g `daemontools`).
 You can verify the success of the SDK's build by checking the `lib` folder.

         ```bash